ddev/ddev.com/src/content/blog/value-proposition.md

 - **Maintenance**: Careful maintenance means that new upstream capabilities (PHP versions, other tool changes) and upstream bugs get resolved and tested soon.
 Extensive automated testing means that upstream problems are detected quickly.
 - **Open Source**: DDEV is completely Free and Open Source Software (FOSS).
 It also can work with FOSS Docker providers on every platform, so you're not tied to closed-source commercial solutions like Docker Desktop, although Docker Desktop is fully supported.

-DDEV does its absolute best to make sure local development works on your project every time.
-How much time, energy, and money does that save your organization?
-How much would you have to spend to achieve this same result?
-We ask you to calculate that number for yourself.
+**We invite you to calculate the value DDEV brings to your work and consider making a financial contribution to support the project.** DDEV consistently delivers on the promise of making local development work for your projects, every time.
+How much time, energy, and resources do you save by using DDEV as opposed to maintaining your own solution or using an alternate?
+What would it cost to achieve the same efficiency and consistency without DDEV?
+Please calculate that value for yourself as you're considering how to financially support the project.

 To explore DDEV's strengths in more technical detail, see [What's so different about DDEV](whats-so-different-about-ddev-local.md).

-To discuss how your you, your team, or your organization can get involved with funding DDEV, email `randy (at) localdev.foundation` or visit the [GitHub Sponsors page](https://github.com/sponsors/ddev).
+Ready to be part of our journey together?
+Let's discuss how you, your team, or your organization can contribute to funding DDEV.
+Contact randy (at) localdev.foundation or visit our  [GitHub Sponsors page](https://github.com/sponsors/ddev).